What Do Bed Bugs Look Like?

 - Climate – Bed bugs prefer to live in areas that are 70-90° Fahrenheit.

-If you seem markings similar to this on your body, call a pest control professional for an inspection at your home.
+If you see markings similar to this on your body, call a pest control professional for an inspection of your home.
 Judging solely on the appearance of the bites will not give you much clarity.
 A professional inspection of your home will determine a breeding source or evidence of specific pest activity.

-If you suspect that you have bed bugs, you can perform a visual inspection.
+You can perform a visual inspection if you suspect you have bed bugs.
 The most reliable way to confirm you have bed bugs is to contact SOS Exterminating to identify a potential infestation in your home.
 However, there are key warning signs that you may have an infestation:

 - Visible observation of eggs, molted insect skin, or the insect.
 The failure to locate an insect does not indicate they are not present.
 Adult bed bugs are difficult to locate, and immature bed bugs can be difficult to see due to their size.